cordphelps/transect/README.md

 [![screen shot](https://raw.githubusercontent.com/cordphelps/transect/master/images/hvbSchema.jpg)]()

 ---
-### the "random" ecological data: species ocurrances distributed along a transect that begins in the field margin and extends into the field
+### the 'random' ecological data: species ocurrances distributed along a transect that begins in the field margin and extends into the field

 [![screen shot](https://raw.githubusercontent.com/cordphelps/transect/master/images/quad.jpg)]()

 ---
-### the typical dissimilarity plots; by species (suggesting which species distributions are most similar/dissimilar)
+### the typical dissimilarity plots; by species (suggesting which species distributions occuring in a transect are most similar/dissimilar)

 [![screen shot](https://raw.githubusercontent.com/cordphelps/transect/master/images/dissimSpecies.jpg)]()

 ---
-### and dissimilarity by transect position (suggesting which transect position distributions are most similar/dissimilar)
+### and dissimilarity by transect position (suggesting which transect distributions, by gradient, of all species are most similar/dissimilar)
+#### TODO: normalize the counts of individual species

 [![screen shot](https://raw.githubusercontent.com/cordphelps/transect/master/images/dissimObs.jpg)]()

 ---
-### the mystery plot ():
+### the mystery stressplot():

 [![screen shot](https://raw.githubusercontent.com/cordphelps/transect/master/images/stressPlot.jpg)]()

 ---
-### the 'ordination' plot: trying to visualize the magnitude of difference in multi-dimensional space (if the ellipses appear parallel then the distributions of those factor observations are 'similar' (?) )
+### the 'ordination' plot: trying to visualize the magnitude of distribution variation in multi-dimensional space as a
+function of some factor. (if the ellipses appear parallel then the distributions of those factor observations are 'similar' (?) )

 [![screen shot](https://raw.githubusercontent.com/cordphelps/transect/master/images/ordination.jpg)]()